 For a lovely view of Stamford’s spire-filled skyline (the town has 11 churches altogether and a healthy amount of pubs too – 30 at the last count!), head to Stamford Meadows in the centre of town.
 Next to the River Welland, from here you can walk along the river bank and feed the ducks or take a picnic and make daisy chains on the grass.
 You’re also a stone’s throw from the atmospheric coaching inn, The George Hotel – a must visit for afternoon tea, ice cream or exquisite decorations and roaring logfires at Christmas.
 Virgin Balloon Flights occasionally launch from here, weather permitting, which are always wonderful to watch.

-No first-time visit to Stamford is complete without a visit to the spectacular Burghley House, famous – amongst other things – for hosting the Burghley Horse Trials and for saving Stamford from any significant bombing during WWII since Hermann Goering, Commander-in-Chief of the Luftwaffe, had put dibs on it should Germany have invaded.
+If you’re looking for things to do in Stamford, no first-time visit is complete without a visit to the spectacular Burghley House, famous – amongst other things – for hosting the Burghley Horse Trials and for saving Stamford from any significant bombing during WWII since Hermann Goering, Commander-in-Chief of the Luftwaffe, had put dibs on it should Germany have invaded.
 Vast grounds surround the house, which are free to enter and walk in, however the magical Sculpture Garden is well worth a gander.
 Seek out hidden sculptures within the gorgeous gardens and picturesque lake, before ending up in the Garden of Surprises.
-Be sure to take wellies/crocs and a change of clothes for littles ones as there’s lots of fountain splashing and water play to be done!
+Be sure to take wellies/crocs and a change of clothes for littles ones as there’s lots of fountain splashing and water play to be done (and they’re not allowed to paddle without them)!
 There’s tons to explore, including a mirror maze, ‘smoking cave’ and interactive obelisks – it’s baby sensory on a grand scale!

 Hop on a heritage steam or diesel train as it choo choos alongside the beautiful River Nene, through the Ferry Meadows Country Park to Peterborough.
 The steam train Santa Specials are especially magical at Christmastime – choose from standard carriage seats or go all out and book your own vintage compartment which includes a breakfast spread and a festive port. and alongside the River Nene from Peterborough (Nene Valley station), through Wansford to Yarwell.
 At other times of year there’s a Wizard’s Express for Harry Potter fans, Paddington drop-ins, pizza nights and lots more an it’s also home to Thomas the Tank Engine!